Jerrypiglet/shaper-mirror/README.md

 ### Download datasets
 Shaper currently supports several datasets, like ModelNet40 and ShapeNet.
 Scripts to download data are provided in ``shaper``.
+It is recommended to create symbol links for datasets.
 ```
 # take ModelNet40 for example
 mkdir data